Biden meets with Democratic leaders as debt showdown looms

 McConnell said of McCarthy's yet-unscheduled-session with Biden: “I wish him well and in talking to the president.
 That’s where a solution lies.”

-The afternoon meeting between Biden and the Democratic leaders comes as the White House is throwing open its doors for a new lawmaker reception later Tuesday evening, though many House Republicans say they will not attend because they cannot abide by the administration’s requirement for visitors to be vaccinated against the coronavirus.
+The afternoon meeting between Biden and the Democratic leaders came as the White House was throwing open its doors for a new lawmaker reception later Tuesday evening, though some House Republicans say they will not attend because of the administration’s coronavirus protocols, such as showing proof of vaccination and getting tested in advance.

+“The time for arbitrary and unscientific pandemic protocols should be far behind us,” said freshman Rep. Nick LaLota, R-N.Y.
+"I am forgoing a historic trip to the White House to raise awareness of this punitive policy in hopes that President Biden will reverse it and other arbitrary, outdated, and unscientific restrictions across the federal system.”

 Debt has been climbing for years, the last time the federal budget didn't carry red-ink deficits was during the Clinton years.
 Instead, the George W. Bush administration saw the debt skyrocket thanks to tax cuts and the wars overseas.
 Debt grew again in the Barack Obama era especially in the aftermath of the Great Recession.